arush-sal/gobook/ch05-custom-datatypes.md

 #### Slices

-`Slices` by nature are typically a data chunk out of an under lying `array` i.e a part of some existing `array`.
+`Slices` by nature are typically a data chunk out of an underlying `array`.
 Therefore it always will have a starting and an end point, if you don't provide any then it will take the beginning and ending point of the `array` as the default.

 > Note: `Slices` are always passed around as "reference" instead of value i.e it will pass the actual `slice` not the copy of the `slice`.
 Because `slices` are passed by reference, therefore, they are mutable by nature i.e you can change the slice values by replacing it with another value.